 I had bought into the not uncommon notion that when I taste success…when I get ‘over there,’ then I’ll be happy.
 But the strangest thing happened: As the show got more successful, I got more depressed.”

 And again, coming from a place of needing whatever outcome you’re after to be happy usually pushes it away and makes it harder to achieve.
 Because at some level, your mind is focused on lack when you’re coming from a place of not being happy already.
-And as Brian teaches here at FEARLESS, whatever you focus on expands.
+As Brian teaches here at FEARLESS, whatever you focus on expands.
 Your mind – often subconsciously – will be attuned to pick out data that supports the lacking beliefs and emotions out of all the endless stimuli coming at your brain all day.

 When you come from a place of happiness (or, as we teach, Courage, Acceptance, Love, and Peace – CALP – on the emotional scare) first, you move through your life much easier, you progress and succeed much easier, and you find more fulfillment in both your achievements and the process.